Effective Personal Protective Equipment Program

 Some jobs need more PPE than others.

-Particular attention should be paid to job requirements as some types of hazards require more than one piece of Personal Protective Equipment.
+That’s why particular attention should be paid to job requirements as some types of hazards require more than one piece of Personal Protective Equipment.

-Browse through our lab safety ppe equipment here.
+Browse through our lab safety PPE equipment here.

 The Full Guide to Design a PPE Program